Systemic Design for Social Complexity

 Since 2012 RSD has advanced the exploration (relating) of a stronger integration between systems thinking and design, coming from their very different traditions, to help people take more effective action toward improving the wicked, interconnected challenges facing our planet.
 RSD4 held in Banff, Canada September 2015 engaged nearly 200 people together from around the world to explore the “frontiers” and cases in design-led systems design, social transformation and relevant theory building.
 RSD4 keynote videos are online with the full proceedings now on this site.

 Join us in the vibrant metropolis of Toronto, October 2016 for the fifth symposium hosted at OCAD University and MaRS Discovery District to accelerate the convergence of design, social, and technology worlds in co-creating humanized (eco)systems.
-The theme of Systemic Design for Social Complexity represents our continuing focus on advanced systemic and service design for contemporary and future-oriented societal concerns.
+The theme of Systemic Design for Social Complexity presents the opportunity systemic and service design for contemporary and future-oriented societal concerns.
 The theme speaks to the necessity for informed design methodologies to address practices and theories sufficient to design for the unbounded complexity of social systems.

 The 2016 symposium promises astonishing keynotes, of-the-moment research, hands-on workshops, engaged thematic panels, and a curated Gigamap/poster gallery.
 RSD selects contributions each year based on relevance criteria – in general RSD5 deals with the effective design and change interventions in the hyper-complex problems facing governments, sectors, service systems (such as healthcare and immigration), and urban development.